-On December 22, 2017, The Tax Cuts and Jobs Act (the "Tax Act") was enacted.
+On December 22, 2017, The Tax Cuts and Jobs Act (the Tax Act) was enacted.
 The Tax Act made significant changes to federal tax law, including a reduction in the federal income tax rate from 35% to 21% effective January 1, 2018, 100% bonus depreciation for certain capital expenditures, stricter limits on deductions for interest and certain executive compensation, and a one-time transition tax on previously deferred earnings of certain foreign subsidiaries.
 As a result of our initial analysis of the Tax Act and existing implementation guidance, we remeasured our deferred tax assets and liabilities and computed our transition tax liability net of offsetting foreign tax credits.
 This resulted in a \$5.9 billion reduction in our income tax expense in the fourth quarter of 2017.
 We also recorded a \$212 million reduction to our operating expense related to income tax adjustments at equity-method affiliates in the fourth quarter of 2017.

 The SEC provided guidance in SAB 118 on accounting for the tax effects of the Tax Act.
 In accordance with that guidance, some of the income tax effects recorded in 2017 are provisional, including those related to our analysis of 100% bonus depreciation for certain capital expenditures, stricter limits on deductions for certain executive compensation, the one-time transition tax, and the reduction to our operating expense related to income tax adjustments at equity-method affiliates.
-The accounting for the income tax effects may be adjusted during 2018 as a result of continuing analysis of the Tax Act; additional implementation guidance from the IRS, state tax authorities, the SEC, the FASB, or the Joint Committee on Taxation; and new information from domestic or foreign equity affiliates.
-We had no material adjustments to our initial analysis of the Tax Act during the second quarter of 2018.
+The accounting for the income tax effects may be adjusted during 2018 as a result of continuing analysis of the Tax Act; additional implementation guidance from the Internal Revenue Service (IRS), state tax authorities, the SEC, the FASB, or the Joint Committee on Taxation; and new information from domestic or foreign equity affiliates.
+We had no material adjustments to our initial analysis of the Tax Act in the nine months ended September 30, 2018.

-UPC is not currently under examination by the Internal Revenue Service.
-The statute of limitations has run for all years prior to 2014.
+The IRS is examining UPC's 2016 tax return.
+The statute of limitations has run for all years prior to 2015.
 In 2017, UPC amended its 2013 income tax return, primarily to claim deductions resulting from the resolution of prior year IRS examinations.
-The IRS and Joint Committee on Taxation have completed their review of this return, and in the second quarter of 2018 we received a refund of \$19 million.
+The IRS and Joint Committee on Taxation have completed their review of the 2013 return, and in the second quarter of 2018 we received a refund of \$19 million.